-If you live in an area where the temperatures reach (or surpass) these limits, your fridge will find it challenging to work efficiently.
-In most houses, the garage is always hotter or colder than your living areas.
+When you live somewhere where the temperatures reach (or surpass) these limits, your fridge doesn’t work as efficiently.

-In hot weather, the compressor constantly runs as it attempts to keep the compartment cold.
+In hot weather, the compressor constantly runs to keep the compartment cold.
 This will lead to higher energy consumption and quickly wear down the refrigerator’s parts.

 This is even more pronounced for fridges with a freezer section or garage freezers.

-Tips for Keeping a Refrigerator in the Garage
+Tips for Keeping a Fridge in the Garage

 Check Your Manual

-As you’ve seen above, most refrigerators come with instructions on the temperature ranges they can work in.
+As you’ve seen above, most refrigerators have instructions on the temperature ranges they can work in.

 Insulate the Garage

-If you know your garage will be too cold or too hot for your refrigerator, you can lessen the impact by insulating your garage.
+You can lessen the impact by insulating your garage if you know your garage will be too cold or too hot for your refrigerator.

 If you can’t afford complete insulation, you can focus on the walls alone.
-Remember, you are only trying to keep the temperature at a comfortable range for your refrigerator.
+Remember, you are only trying to keep the temperature comfortable for your refrigerator.

 A cheaper alternative is to create a small partition for your refrigerator and insulate that instead of the entire garage.
-Many people insulate the area around their garage water heater, so there are plenty of examples online.
+There are plenty of examples online where homeowners insulate the area around their garage water heater.

-Many people insulate the area around their garage water heater, so there are plenty of examples online.
+Many people insulate the area around their garage water heater, so plenty of examples are online.
 Don’t forget to leave enough room for the heat from the refrigerator’s operation to escape.